tachibanayui/UniversalAnimeDownloader/README.md

 - Download a complete series of anime with a few clicks
 - Search anime series by name or genre
 - Anime's information (description, thumbnails, ...) is saved after download
-- Download and watch anime films without a web browser (saves computer memory :+1:)
+- Download and watch anime series without a web browser (saves computer memory :+1:)
 - No advertisement
 - Draw on the playback screen of the video player
 - Segmented download (which results in better download speed)
 - Material Design UI
 - Highly customizable
-- Sneaky watch :eyes: <!-- Write about this in e.g. a wiki page and drop a link here -->
+- Sneaky watch :eyes: <!-- TODO: Write more about this -->
 - Selective download for anime episodes
 - Watch online
 - Notify and auto-download new episodes in the Anime Library